Belt and Road Initiative can play important role to strengthen regional, multilateral cooperation: PM Lee

 The next step will be to push the BRI towards high-quality development with a focus on green infrastructure and finance, he said in a keynote speech.

-The high-level meeting which Mr Lee spoke at was held after the opening ceremony.
+The high-level meeting that Mr Lee spoke at was held after the opening ceremony.

 This is the first time Mr Lee is attending the Belt and Road Forum.
 During the previous edition held in 2017, Singapore was represented by National Development Minister Lawrence Wong.